20 Arrestingly Beautiful Photos That Stand the Test of Time

 Chosen by Cathy Trost, senior vice president for exhibits and programs at the Newseum

 "I have a copy of this photo in my office, and it lifts me up each time I see it.
 An American prisoner of war is released from captivity in Vietnam in 1973.
 His family members have waited nearly six years without knowing if they will ever see him again, and they are literally lifted off their feet with excitement at this moment of reunion.
 The photo symbolizes hope and healing near the end of a bitter war, but for me, it’s all about the love of family."
+Hear what a body language expert has to say about these 11 iconic photos.

 Photograph by Maggie Steber